Is communication key across the strategic planning process?

 Specifically, breaking down those aforementioned barriers between departments is only possible thanks to horizontal communication.
 In essence, this practice creates a more relaxed environment where wider objectives can be shared freely.

-Simply, organisations that develop widespread understanding around goals are more likely to meet them, and ultimately feel the positive affects in the long term.
+Simply, organizations that develop widespread understanding around goals are more likely to meet them, and ultimately feel the positive affects in the long term.